RobTillaart/HX711_MP/README.md

 to a certain weight.
 Note the index is zero based so a size of 10 uses index 0..9.
 - **float getCalibrateSize()** returns the size of the internal array, typical 2..10
-- **float getCalibrateRaw(uint8_t index)** get the raw value at the array.
+- **float getCalibrateRaw(uint8_t index)** get the raw value for the calibration point at index.
 Returns 0 is index is out of range.
 - **float adjustCalibrateRaw(uint8_t index, float amount)** changes the raw value at the array.
 Returns 0 is index is out of range.
 Used for run time calibration.
-- **float getCalibrateWeight(uint8_t index)** get the mapped weight at the array index.
+- **float getCalibrateWeight(uint8_t index)** get the mapped weight for the calibration point at index.
 Returns 0 is index is out of range.

-This way of calibration allows
+This way of calibration allows:
-- compensate for a non linear sensor by interpolating linear over multiple points.
+- to compensate for a non linear sensor by interpolating linear between two adjacent points.
 - to adjust runtime the values in the array, adjusting the mapping.
-- the use of negative weights (forces)
+- to use of negative weights (forces) as the

 #### Power management